ncatlab/nlab-content/pages/5/8/0/0/85/content.md

 The universal property of the Day convolution, in the sense of free monoidal cocompletion, is discussed in

 * Geun Bin Im and G. M. Kelly, _A universal property of the convolution monoidal structure_, J. Pure Appl.
 Algebra 43 (1986), no. 1, 75-88.

+A generalisation to $\Phi$-cocompletions for some class $\Phi$ of weights is discussed in §3 of:

+* S. R. Johnson, _Monoidal Morita equivalence_, Journal of Pure and Applied Algebra 59.2 (1989): 169-177.

 General discussion includes